dougtoppin/presentation-splunk-docker/PITCHME.md

 * Need for dashboards prepared in advance by developers

 +++
-### Approaches for managing log and related data
+### Approaches for managing log data

-* Risky to be implemented as a part of the system such as being containers in the cluster because the cluster or components may fail causing the logging system to fail (ala S3 status icons)
+* Risky to be implemented as a part of the system such as being containers in the cluster because the cluster or components may fail causing the logging system to fail
 * Having them standalone may be the safest but involves more cost
 * Including tags/labels indicating service on containers can help the aggregation system classify what is received

 +++
-### Approaches for managing log and related data
+### Approaches for managing log data

 * Aggregation system ingestion points can help classify and group incoming data
-* Queueing system (SQS?) for sending entries to to avoid blocking senders?
+* Queueing system for sending entries to avoid blocking senders

 +++
-### Approaches for managing log and related data
+### Approaches for managing log and data

 * Forwarding to log aggregator might break local log output such as in OpenShift HAProxy syslog port, adding sidecar support for an rsyslog handler might alleviate this
 * Enriching container log data at the engine level using tags (https://docs.docker.com/engine/admin/logging/log_tags/) can be very helpful to the aggregation system
 * Note that using a logging driver might prevent using ‘docker logs container’ from working

 ---
-### Architectures for managing log and related data
+### Architectures for managing log data

 Logging gateway per node can reduce paths to aggregator